Table of Contents

 The presence of Methanol becomes the prominent reason for the ban on most brands.
 Methanol or wood alcohol is highly toxic when it is absorbed through the skin or when ingested.

-Methanol is found naturally in the human body and plants in a small quantity.
+Methanol is found naturally in the human body and plants in small quantities.
 However, if 10 ml of methanol is ingested, permanent blindness can be the result.
 Death could occur if more is consumed.
 Methanol is primarily oxidized to form formaldehyde.
 Methanol is used as fuel and anti-freezing agents in pipelines and windshield washer liquid in industries.

 - The presence of 1-propanol: